andy4thehuynh/andy4thehuynh.github.io/content/blog/typo-all-you-want-with-vim.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Vim"]
 date = "2016-09-03T17:26:11-07:00"
-title = "Accurate Spelling Trick with Vim"
+title = "Typo All You Want with Vim" description = "Just a trick for more accurate spelling with Vim" type = "post"
 +++

 I like to code recklessly.
 Spelling errors aren't uncommon when this happens.
 Defining variables and calling them in different places where I expect them to work and they DON'T work is a problem.
 There's a command with Vim that's handy for this situation.